JiveOff/fizzle-cli/README.md

 Upon running the `up` command in a project directory, Fizzle will create a docker container for your app and connect it to your local Traefik network.
 The container is either created from your own Dockerfile (which must use the /app directory as the working directory) or from a Dockerfile that Fizzle generates for you.

-The container is then started using the `npm start` script.
+The container is then started using the start script that you provided during the up command.

 ## Output Example